Mayanfeng816/289D-RDMA-toturial/rdma_tutorial/docs/code_examples/uccl_optimizations.md

   ~WrExBuffPool() = default;
 };
 ```
 WrExBuffPool is for work request extension.
-Every `wr_ex` include the work request `wr` and Scatter-Gather Element `sge`.
-The constructor function initialize each `wr` in the `wr_ex` by default inheriting the original data and for each `wr`, only one  `sge` needs to be done, and store them in a chain-like form.
+Every `wr_ex` includes the work request `wr` and Scatter-Gather Element `sge`.
+The constructor function initializes each `wr` in the `wr_ex` by default, inheriting the original data, and for each `wr`, only one  `sge` needs to be done, and stores them in a chain-like form.

 In class `RDMAContext`, it has a optional WrExBuffPool.
 In this way, when sending data, no malloc WQE is performed.
 Instead, a batch of already initialized `wr_ex` is taken from `wr_ex_pool_`and used.
 Then, the data is organized for batch transmission by modifying sge/imm_data/next.
  ```
  // Buffer pool for work request extension items. std::optional<WrExBuffPool> wr_ex_pool_;
  ```
  ### TXTracking
 ```
 class TXTracking {